Knowledge Equivalence in Digital Twins of Intelligent Systems: A Methodology for Knowledge Equivalence Checking

 \subsubsection{Workflow}

-A threshold-based comparison work flow is designed to identify inequivalence of knowledge, which is shown in Algorithm \ref{alg: direct}.
-It is assumed that the simulation proceeds in real-time at the same pace as the wall clock time.
-The algorithm continuously sense the knowledge bases in the simulated agents and physical agents at every wall clock time tick (lines 5-8).
+A threshold-based comparison workflow is designed to identify inequivalence of knowledge, which is shown in Algorithm \ref{alg: direct}.
+It is assumed that the simulation proceeds in real-time at the same pace as the wall clock time\footnote{The idea is to allow the simulation to run in parallel with the real world, such that at any moment, the simulation model always represents a snapshot of the real world, being neither ahead nor behind in time.
+Users would be able to inspect the current (estimated) status of the real world directly from the model, without waiting for the sensor data to be transmitted and collected.
+More importantly, such a real-time model is always ready to give predictions about how the real-world system would evolve starting from the current state of the world. }.
+The algorithm continuously senses the knowledge bases in the simulated agents and physical agents at every wall clock time tick (lines 5-8).
 The time duration between two time ticks is specific to the application scenarios, and is out of the scope of this algorithm.
 The knowledge comparison is run every $q$ time ticks.
 A time window of length $l$ is used to calculate the cumulative knowledge drift within this window (lines 11-13), where the function $drift()$ is defined by Equation (\ref{eqn: k-distance}).
 Then if the drift value is larger than a threshold $\theta$, the simulation is regarded as knowledge inequivalent to the physical world.
 The simulation then needs to be re-initialised with the latest world state and knowledge (lines 15, 16) as: